comphilip/koreader-wiki/features/Dictionary-support.md

 ### Reusing DICT files

 You can also use `DICT` files used by the [standard dictd daemon](https://manpages.debian.org/dictd) and the related [dict packages](https://packages.debian.org/search?keywords=dict-) that contain `.dict` files.
-Those files can be converted to `stardict` format
+Those files can be converted to `stardict` format using the `/usr/lib/stardict-tools/dictd2dic` command provided in the `stardict-tools` package, although it seems to fail to create the necessary metadata files like the `.ifo` file.

 ### Dictionary lookups in scanned pages